 In 2022, pursuant to the License Agreement, the Company paid \$0.1 million upon the acceptance of an Investigational New Drug Application ("IND") in the U.S. The Company will be required to make further aggregate milestone payments of up to \$17.5 million upon achievement of certain other regulatory and commercial milestones.
 The Company may also be required to pay royalties based on annual net product sales in the low single digits on its or its sublicensees' net product sales on a country-by-country and product-by-product basis, and is subject to a minimum royalty of \$0.1 million per calendar year upon first commercial product sale.
 Further, the Company may be required to pay sublicense fees in the mid-single digits percentage for fees, royalties or other payments earned from the granting of sublicenses to the WARF patents and know-how.
-The Company will recognize these milestone payments and royalties when paid or payable.
-There were no additional payments or royalties recorded through December 31, 2024.

 The Company is responsible for reimbursing WARF for costs incurred in connection with prosecuting and maintaining patent rights that are specific to the License Agreement.
-Expenses recognized in connection with legal patent fees under this License Agreement were immaterial for the years ended December 31, 2024 and 2023.
+Expenses recognized in connection with legal patent fees under this License Agreement were immaterial for the years ended December 31, 2023 and 2022.